|Creates a blazing column of flame in a targeted empty location.|

 Conjure Flame is a level 3 Conjurations/Fire Magic spell which creates a smite-targeted cloud of flame in a single empty tile.
 This will keep many weaker monsters at bay, but mindless, strong, or fire resistant monsters will march on through.
 The duration of the cloud is dependent on spellpower.

 Tips & Tricks

 - If you attempt to cast the spell on an empty tile and receive the message, "You see a ghostly outline there, and the spell fizzles," that indicates an invisible monster.

-- Ice Magic spells and effects (wand of frost, wand of cold, etc.) will extinguish any flame clouds they strike, but are consumed in doing so.
+- Certain icy spells and effects (e.g. Throw Frost, Bolt of Cold, icy breath weapons) will extinguish any flame clouds they strike, but are consumed in doing so.
 You can use Conjure Flame to block enemy ice attacks this way.

 - It's possible to reinforce existing clouds of flame, but creating a new cloud is more efficient: the duration of a reinforced cloud is only 1+1d(Power/2).

 - If you are retreating in a corridor with more than one monster pursuing, and a weaker monster is closest to you, attempt to set up a flame cloud behind the weaker monster and let the stronger monster walk into it.
 Then simply wait there (or cast protective spells).
 The stronger monster will suffer fire damage every turn and all you have to do is weather the weaker monster's trifling attacks.